Gabriel Arias Player Props: Guardians vs. Blue Jays

-Gabriel Arias -- hitting .286 in his past 10 games -- will be in action for the Cleveland Guardians versus the Toronto Blue Jays, with Hyun-Jin Ryu on the hill, on August 7 at 7:10 PM ET.
+Gabriel Arias -- batting .278 in his past 10 games -- will be in action for the Cleveland Guardians against the Toronto Blue Jays, with Yusei Kikuchi on the mound, on August 8 at 7:10 PM ET.

-He notched a home run while going 1-for-4 in his previous game against the White Sox.
+In his last game he had a hitless showing (0-for-3) against the Blue Jays.

 Gabriel Arias Game Info & Props vs. the Blue Jays